manjula-dube/react-advanced-patterns/react-best-practices/README.md

 In the example if you change your component.js to the below code.
 It will avoid unnecessary re-renders.That is, the component only needs to re-render when its props change.
 React has a special type of component built-in called PureComponent that is meant for exactly this use case.

+Instead of inheriting from React.Component, use React.PureComponent like this:

 ```
 class C extends React.PureComponent {
   render() {